 - X-Ways Forensics

-Let’s have a glimpse of digital investigation tools and forensic sources.
+Let’s have a glimpse of digital investigation tools and forensic sources:

-An Ubuntu-based Live CD which encompasses all the equipment you require to perform an in-depth forensic or incident response investigation is the SANS Investigative Forensic Toolkit (SIFT).
+An Ubuntu-based Live CD that encompasses all the equipment you require to perform an in-depth forensic or incident response investigation is the SANS Investigative Forensic Toolkit (SIFT).
 The free SIFT toolkit that can conform to any recent incident response and forensic tool suite is also starred in SANS’ Advanced Incident Response course (FOR 508).

 It indicates that progressive investigations and responding to intrusions can be achieved using cutting-edge open-source tools that are freely accessible and repeatedly updated.
 Moreover, it comprises tools such as Scalpel for information file carving, the timeline from system logs, Rifiuti for analyzing the recycle bin etc.

 Let’s look at key modern features of SIFT including:

 - Cross compatibility between Linux and Windows.

 - Online Documentation Project at http://sift.readthedocs.org/